hunsa/sc24-repro/for-paper-authors/README.md

 In general, the AD Appendix should contain an artifact that is publishable, as authors don't have the obligation to update the AD Appendix after acceptance.

-However, many authors have concerns that a DOI would make the source code of possibly rejected papers public, which is undesirable.
+However, numerous authors have concerns that a DOI would make the source code of possibly rejected papers public, which is undesirable.

 To make things simpler, you may either:
 1. reference a GitHub/Gitlab repo in the AD Appendix and create DOIs later in the AE stage, or